 This week’s conversation is with Women’s Senior National Team Water Polo head coach Adam Krikorian on competition, relationships, and sustaining success.

 Since taking over the Women’s Senior National Team, Adam Krikorian has been just about perfect.

-From his arrival in 2009 Team USA has competed in 17 major FINA Championships and come away with Gold in 14.
-This includes the 2012 and 2016 Olympic Games, 2009 and 2015 FINA World Championships, the 2010 and 2014 FINA World Cups, seven FINA World League Super Final crowns and the 2016 Olympic Qualification Tournament.
+From his arrival in 2009 Team USA has competed in 18 major FINA Championships and come away with Gold in 15.
+This includes the 2012 and 2016 Olympic Games, 2009, 2015, and 2017 FINA World Championships, the 2010 and 2014 FINA World Cups, seven FINA World League Super Final crowns and the 2016 Olympic Qualification Tournament.

 Following the 2016 Olympic Games, Krikorian was named Coach of the Games by the USOC at the Team USA Awards.
 And in early 2017, Krikorian was also honored by the Los Angeles Sports Council and the LA Sports Awards by receiving the first ever “Extraordinary Achievement In Olympic Sport” honors.

 Based on Adam’s impressive resume, you might expect Adam’s definition of success to align with winning, but this isn’t the case.

 In Adam’s first year coaching the national team, they won gold at the world championships yet Adam described it as one of his most frustrating and least satisfying moments as a coach because the culture and relationships weren’t right.